 - During the winter days, clean the trampoline practically daily basis.
 Allowing snow to gather on your trampoline’s ground or surface is not good (sometimes, there are snakes under the pit of ground trampolines).

 - Cleaning the snow with a brush will not affect the trampoline.
 A spade or whipper snipper should never be used since they might ruin the trampoline.

 - It is hazardous for you to leap on a damp trampoline surface.
 It might cause harm and spoil your trampoline mat.

 - Air anchors should be used to secure your trampoline.
-This will keep the trampoline from blow away in the situation of a thunderstorm or wind gusts.
+This will keep the trampoline from blowing away in the situation of a thunderstorm or wind gusts.